khonsulabs/bonsaidb-www/content/blog/2022-02-26-february-2022-update.md

 ```

 The data has some sanitization issues, including that keys sometimes are
-shortend from `/authors/UNIQUEID` to `/a/UNIQUEID`.
+shortened from `/authors/UNIQUEID` to `/a/UNIQUEID`.
 Because importing the data
 takes so long, I chose to clean up the data post-import rather than force myself
 to re-run the import with some code to clean it up while importing.